Do you want to know a secret?

 If I go back through my blog I am sure that I have written about this issue more than once already, but it’s worth doing it again I think.

-Western culture has us focusing our selves on goals like career, wealth, marriage, and possessions, tangible things that are easy to quantify and hard to deny.
+Western culture has us focusing on goals like career, wealth, marriage, and possessions, tangible things that are easy to quantify and hard to deny.
 But my experience is that the things that make me and many other people happy are far less tangible.
-Caring, willing physical contact from another pperson is one of those things.
+Caring, willing physical contact from another person is one of those things.
 We are taught not to value it, to even treat it as dirty or wrong.
 But the truth is that it’s both natural and at the end of the day necessary for our health.

 Sadly it is often the first thing that gets pushed aside when external pressures like work and family begin to pile up.
 And it’s understandable that we may not feel like sex when we go to bed.
 Sex takes energy (physical and emotional), but sleeping naked, kissing your partner, cuddling them, holding them close skin to skin in bed does not.
 It’s worth remembering and (pardon the pun) embracing.